A modelling and computational study of the frustration index in signed networks: Computational performance

-We investigate the algorithm convergence by running the three models with and without the speed-up techniques for Erd\H{o}s-R\'{e}nyi (ER) and Barab\'{a}si-Albert (BA) random graphs with $n=100, m=900, m^-=600$ and plotting the upper and lower bounds over time.
-Figure~\ref{fig2} shows the upper and lower bounds on a log scale and the vertical axes represent upper and lower bounds normalised by dividing by the optimal solution.
+We investigate the algorithm convergence by running the three models with and without the speed-up techniques for one Erd\H{o}s-R\'{e}nyi (ER) random graph and one Barab\'{a}si-Albert (BA) random graph with $n=100, m=900, m^-=600$ and plotting the upper and lower bounds over time.
+Figure~\ref{3fig2} shows normalised bounds over time on a log scale where the vertical axes represent upper and lower bounds normalised by dividing by the optimal objective function value.

-For the randomly generated Erd\H{o}s-R\'{e}nyi graph in Subfigures \ref{fig2a}, \ref{fig2b}, and \ref{fig2c}, the solve times of all three models without the speed-up techniques are over 12000 seconds (and in one case 33000 seconds).
+For the randomly generated Erd\H{o}s-R\'{e}nyi graph in Subfigures \ref{3fig2a}, \ref{3fig2b}, and \ref{3fig2c}, the solve times of all three models without the speed-up techniques are over 12000 seconds (and in one case 33000 seconds).
 These solve times are reduced to less than 2800 seconds (and in one case 1400 seconds) when the speed-up techniques are implemented.

-Subfigures \ref{fig2d}, \ref{fig2e}, and \ref{fig2f} show a considerable solve time improvement for a randomly generated Barab\'{a}si-Albert graph.
-It takes 420 seconds (80 seconds) for the AND model and the ABS model to find the optimal solution without (with) the speed up techniques.
-The XOR model without (with) the speed up techniques reaches optimality in 655 seconds (40 seconds).
+Subfigures \ref{3fig2d}, \ref{3fig2e}, and \ref{3fig2f} show a considerable solve time improvement for the randomly generated Barab\'{a}si-Albert graph.
+It takes 420 seconds (80 seconds) for the AND model and the ABS model to find an optimal solution without (with) the speed-up techniques.
+The XOR model without (with) the speed-up techniques reaches optimality in 655 seconds (40 seconds).